Holic75/Baldurs-gate-dnd-3.5/README.md

 ## 4. Classes

-All the classes were changed to better correspond to the DND 3.5 Edition counterparts (or Pathfinder ones), some of the kits were completely replaced or completely removed.
+All the classes were changed to better correspond to the DND 3.5 Edition counterparts (or Pathfinder ones), some of the kits were completely replaced or removed.
 Dual-classing was disabled (instead humans can now choose any multi-class) since with the feat system it becomes utterly unfair (dual-class characters would gain twice the number of feats).
 The experience progression of multi-classes were changed so that with same amount of experience they will have the same level as single classes (i.e. a for example with 160 000 experience a single class Fighter will reach level 9, same as Fighter/Mage will reach level 9/9), although the abilities they get were changed so that instead of being almost a direct sum of 2 single classes they now correspond more to Pathfinder approach for  hybrid classes which gain a mix of certain traits of both parent classes as well receiving some unique abilities.
 The number of experience points needed to reach new levels was also changed as follows:

 Lvl| Exp Points |
 --- | ---
 1|       0
 2|    2500
 3|    5000
 4|   10000
 5|   19000
 6|   34000
 7|   60000
 8|  100000
 9|  160000
-10|270000
-11|420000
-12|600000
-13+|+300000 per level
+10| 270000
+11| 420000
+12| 600000
+13| 840000
+14|1100000
+15|1380000
+16|1680000
+17|2000000
+18|2340000
+19|2700000
+20|3080000
+21|3480000
+22|3900000
+23|4340000
+24|4800000
+25|5280000
+26|5780000
+27|6300000
+28|6840000
+29|7400000
+30|7980000

 The new description of classes is given below.